"45 Vegetarian Protein Sources You Should Be Eating" Review

 A cup of Brussels sprouts (which is a pretty small serving, considering each individual sprouts' size), has 3 grams of protein, 3 grams of fiber, and more than your daily recommended dose of vitamin C.

-Personal Trainer Wisdom: Not a high portion of protein, but a nice addition to any plate.
-Keep in mind that Brussels sprout tossed with olive oil and bacon may offset these health benefits.
+Personal Trainer Wisdom: Brussels sprouts are not a high-protein option but an excellent addition to any plate.
+Remember that Brussels sprouts tossed with olive oil and bacon may offset these health benefits.

 What other vegetarian protein sources are missing from this list?